10 MIN READ

 "That's what I want you to work out," Jayla says.

-In this article, we'll explore what BRAIN, and its variants BRAN and BRAND, means, how it can be adapted to your business, and its advantages and disadvantages.
+In this article, we'll explore the meaning of BRAIN, and of its variants, BRAN and BRAND.
+We'll also examine how you can adapt it to any workplace, and assess its advantages and disadvantages.

 Understanding BRAIN, BRAN and BRAND